tsandmann/arduino-lua/README.md

 ## Arduino sketch examples

-After installing the library, some sketch examples are available from the *File* menu, then *Examples* and finally under *ESP8266-Arduino-Lua*.
+After installing the library, some sketch examples are available from the *File* menu, then *Examples* and finally under *ESP-Arduino-Lua*.
 The examples include **ExecuteScriptFromSerial** which takes a lua script from the serial line and executes it.
 As an example, the following standard Arduino functions are available in lua scripts as bindings:

 - pinMode()
 - digitalWrite()